JJH59/OU_Enrollment_Retention_Analysis/README.md

 2. **SQL Analysis**:

 - Data Cleaning: Normalize and standardize tables to remove inconsistencies.
 - Trend Analysis: Aggregate data to identify patterns in enrollment and graduation rates.
 - Demographic Analysis: Use SQL queries to explore the impact of demographic factors on student outcomes.

 3. **Visualization**:

--  Design Tableau dashboards to highlight trends and key metrics.
+Design Tableau dashboards to highlight trends and key metrics.
-Include interactive elements (filters by year, demographics) for      user exploration.
+  - Include interactive elements (filters by year, demographics) for user exploration.
   - Visualize critical insights such as:
-  - Retention rates by cohort year.
+  - Retention rates by year.
   - Graduation outcomes segmented by demographic group.
   - Yearly enrollment comparisons.